 - Easy to Carry

-Previously, the Phantom 4 pro only consisted of a cardboard-like structure that had a handle on it.
+Previously, the Phantom 4 pro only consisted of a cardboard-like structure with a handle.
 However, that is not the case with the Phantom 5.
 The fact is hard, durable, and light in weight, making it perfect to be carried around by hand.

 The new model is also far more stable than any of its predecessors.
-In fact, it is claimed that it is at least five times more durable than anything that has come before it.
+It is claimed that it is at least five times more durable than anything before it.
 And that is pretty true, to be fair.
 In all the hours of using it, you will never have an issue standing still in one place, thus allowing you to capture better footage.

 - Footage Quality